 The beautiful spectacle of Lisbon is perhaps best viewed from one of the seven hills the city is famous for.
 Climb to the top of one of these regal sentries and you’ll be rewarded with a panoramic perspective on one of the oldest cities in the world.
 Threaded with winding cobblestone alleys and walkways decorated with mosaic art, Portugal’s capital has accumulated layers of style over the years.
 You’ll find Gothic, Baroque, and postmodern architecture clustered here, among lush public gardens.
 One of Europe’s most important cities in terms of commerce and clout, it’s also a cultural powerhouse that boasts world-class museums such as the National Museum of Ancient Art.
 During the day the streets hum with the bustle of its vintage tram system, and sidewalk diners get their fill of fresh seafood hauled from the Atlantic.
 At night the city is popular with revelers who enjoy the view from the city’s many rooftop bars.
 As you make your way home at the end of a long, rewarding day, listen for the strains of fado music, a traditional genre of pretty, melancholic crooning set to lilting guitar.

-When is the best time to stay in a vacation rental in Lisbon?
+The best time to stay in a vacation rental in Lisbon

 Lisbon enjoys a Mediterranean climate, and it rarely experiences extreme weather.
 The summer is hot and dry, winter is cool, and spring and fall are mostly sunny with mild weather.
-No matter the season, there is usually something happening in Lisbon, so it’s always a good time to stay in one of the city’s apartment rentals.
+No matter the season, there is usually something happening in Lisbon.
 In February the city celebrates Carnival with street parades featuring music, dance, and elaborate costumes.
 In May, bibliophiles rejoice when the Lisbon Book Fair kicks off and stalls selling best-sellers and antique wonders fill the walkways of Edward VII Park.
 In the summer, the Rock in Rio Lisboa festival brings big-name music acts to the city.

 As you wander the lush walkways of Edward VII Park, make sure to stop at the Estufa Fria, a large and beautiful glass and steel hothouse where palms, ferns, and colorful flowers thrive among ponds and burbling water features appointed with graceful statues.
 The bustle of the city fades away as you traverse this indoor jungle, where little turtles cluster on the rocks.